 Course Syllabus for SDMS CME Credits

-Description of Course:
+Description of course:

 The Registry Review courses have been modeled after the current ARDMS® and CCI exam content outlines to provide a comprehensive and effective registry preparation tool.
-The monthly subscription rate offers access to the course from anywhere, at anytime on your computer or mobile device.
+The monthly subscription rate offers access to the course from anywhere, at any time on your computer or mobile device.
 The courses provide a simplified breakdown of the necessary materials for preparing for the ARDMS® or CCI exam, which includes detailed information with superior quality images.

 Each review course is segmented into smaller sections of information to assist in studying specific areas and in locating the information you would like to review.
 The outline format provides the key points and facts in an easy to read format.
-The over 1000 digital images available can be enlarged for a more detailed review with a single click.
+The over 1,000 digital images available can be enlarged for a more detailed review with a single click.
 Each chapter includes reading comprehension questions to aid in retention of the information.

 This course is intended for use in preparation for the ARDMS® or CCI Vascular Sonography registry exams.
 The course materials are also an excellent resource for seasoned Sonographers to brush up on current topics in the field.
 Sections include: General Information, Cerebrovascular, Extremity Arterial and Venous, Abdominal Vascular and Hemodynamics.

-Goals for the Course:
+Goals for the course:

 - To assist Sonographers in obtaining and maintaining their ARDMS® or CCI certification.